rwblokzijl/Msc-thesis-EuroToken/thesis.md

 function of the currency, to be an intermediary store of value.
 The structure of the blockchain provides an immutable and signed history of any transactions, thus enabling users to prove that the funds they are attempting to send actually exist.
-However the blockchain does not inherently allow users to prove that they have not spent, and will not spend, the same balance again.
+However, the blockchain does not inherently allow users to prove that they have not spent, and will not spend, the same balance again.

 In this section we explain how the EuroToken network prevents unsanctioned